rhyslwells/Data-Archive/content/pages/Data Archive.md

 >
 > Click on the [Hashtags](Tags.md) to explore the topics by tags.

 The Data Archive is split into two areas:

-> [!abstract]- Research Questions
-> The [[Research Questions]] page of the Data Archive contains questions which I think are interesting.
-One of the main aims of the Data Archive is towards generating good questions.
->

-> [!abstract]- Standardised
+> [!abstract]- categories
 > This folder is the knowledge-oriented part of the Data Archive; it follows the [[Zettelkasten]] method.
 Here, each note deals with one (and only one) concept or thought, and they are all linked together.
 Think of it as a personal Wikipedia that contains everything I know.
 Use the tagging system to navigate these notes.
+>

+> [!abstract]- Research Questions
+> The [[Research Questions]] page of the Data Archive contains questions which I think are interesting.
+One of the main aims of the Data Archive is towards generating good questions.
 >